FGDATA/IDG-A32X/README.md

 Brought to you by:
 - Joshua Davidson (it0uchpods)
 - Jonathan Redpath (legoboyvdlp)
+- Charlie Schwehm (Wecsje)

-Present pack includes the following Airbus variants:
+Present pack includes the following Airbus A320 Family variants:
+- A318-112
 - A319-112
 - A319-131
 - A320-111